SmartHomePrivacyProject/AdaptiveFingerprinting/README.md

 # Adaptive Fingerprinting
-This repository contain the code and data for project "Adaptive Fingerprinting".
+This repository contains the code and data for project "Adaptive Fingerprinting".
 The code can be used to perform website fingerprinting attacks when there are very limited training data (e.g., <= 20 traffic traces per class).
 Transfer learning, more specifically, adversarial domain adaption, is leveraged in this project to adress the challenges when training data is small.

 **The dataset and code are for research purposes only**.
 The results of this study are published in the following paper: